illustrator,kasa_카사JP Details

 01. Self-Introduction & Course Goals- Instructor introduction & background - The importance of practice - Purpose of this course & what you’ll gain

-02. The Intersection of “Skill” and “Cuteness”- Commitment to both skill and cuteness - The appeal of deformed (chibi) characters - Learning by studying good examples
+02. The Intersection of “Skill” and “Cuteness”- Commitment to both skill and cuteness - The appeal of stylized chibi characters - Learning by studying good examples

 Getting Comfortable With Digital Tools